 The fit is vital as, if it's uncomfortable or awkwardly placed, you could be in for a long, long day.
 If you're continually worrying that it might fall off then this will have an negative impact on your whole day.
 Choose something that's comfortable and securely fitted as well as beautiful - you need to be able to relax and forget you're wearing it.

 Securing a fascinator properly is key, especially if you don't want to go through an experience like this gransnetter.
 There are four main ways to secure a headpiece:

 Which of these you use will depend on the type of headpiece you're wearing.
 For a large showpiece, use a headband for stability, ideally with an added comb to grip into the hair.
 A hair clip will usually be for a much smaller piece such as a delicate silk flower.

 Wash your hair the day before so it's not too slick or slippy.
 Also make sure you backcomb your hair for added grip - take the section of hair you'll be using to secure your fascinator and comb towards the centre of your head.
 This will add volume and help the fascinator stay in place.

 Start with the comb further back in the hair and slide the comb forward until it grips firmly in the hair as opposed to sliding the comb back, which is a common mistake.

 Elastic is a wonderful way to secure the headpiece.
 It's more subtle than a headband, yet just as secure when fitted properly.

-The aim is to avoid being able to see any of the headband or elastic to give the illusion that the piece is miraculously secured to the head, so try to conceal it as much as possible.
+The aim is to give the illusion that the piece is sitting securely on your head without any help so try to conceal as much of the headband or elastic as possible.
 Try wearing the elastic behind your ears and around the nape of your neck.